alexmuller/News-Developer-Principles/README.md

  * We are open about what we know and understand.
 The knowledge we collectively use in our jobs is too much for one person.
 Rather than hiding our unfamiliarity with a subject we ask for help or clarification.

  * We learn what we can about all the different codebases, systems and tooling that the team uses on a daily basis.
-While we don't expect to know everything we do try to learn how things work, and we factor time for learning into our estimates for tasks.
+While we don't expect people to know every aspect of our system and its architecture, we should aim to help those interested to learn and understand it and to encourage this interest wherever possible.
+We should also factor time for learning into our estimates for tasks.

  * We help each other to learn, and don't store knowledge for ourselves.
 When we learn something new we document our findings to help others get up to speed and offer help to our colleagues.